platformsh/platformsh-docs/docs/src/integrations/overview.md

 Usually these are triggered nearly instantaneously on the webhook endpoint.
 These activities may be delayed due to the external services having latency.

 Those logs are available via the CLI.
-In most cases they are not necessary but may be useful for debugging an integration if it is misbehaving for some reason.
+In most cases they aren't necessary but may be useful for debugging an integration if it is misbehaving for some reason.

 There are a handful of commands available, all under the `integrations` section.